puyangdl/WPNN/README.md

 # Wavelet Probabilistic Neural Networks

-This repo contains source codes for the paper **Wavelet Probabilistic Neural Networks (WPNN)** published in IEEE Transactions on Neural Networks and Learning Systems.
+This repo contains source codes for the paper [**Wavelet Probabilistic Neural Networks (WPNN)**](https://doi.org/10.1109/TNNLS.2022.3174705) published in IEEE Transactions on Neural Networks and Learning Systems.

-Link to the paper: TBD
+Link to the paper: [WPNN](https://doi.org/10.1109/TNNLS.2022.3174705)